 Infant car seat

-Bumbleride Era is also compatible with infant car seats – there are adapters for Maxi-Cosi, Cybex, Clek and Nuna (you’ll be able to buy them on PishPosh Baby).
+Bumbleride Era is also compatible with infant car seats – there are adapters for Maxi-Cosi, Cybex, Clek and Nuna (you can already buy them on PishPosh Baby).

 Era works with some of the Graco, Chicco and Peg Perego infant car seats too.
-The adapters are exactly the same as the ones that work with Bumbleride Indie and Speed.
+The adapters are exactly the same as the ones that work with Bumbleride Indie and Speed (for Graco or Chicco use this adapter).

 To make the Bumbleride Era travel system you just need to take off the main seat, attach the adapters onto the frame and click in the infant car seat.
 Easy-peasy!